Who is eligible to receive a PolyCard?

 Your photograph is protected by the Information Practices Act and will not be released unless permitted or required by law.

 Data collected and stored electronically in conjunction with the uses of the PolyCard is subject to the same restrictions and guidelines noted above.
-While PolyCard Services does not track individual card use, it may provide general demographic data to campus service providers on the use of their services, e.g., giving the Rec Center a report on the number of people who use that facility during certain hours.
+While PolyCard Services does not track individual card use, it may provide general demographic data to campus service providers on the use of their services.